ECU Health and the Brody School of Medicine

 At the effective date of the approved JOA (Jan.
 1, 2022), there are no changes to the current employment structure.
 We will communicate if decisions are made to offer a dual employment model to other positions in the organization.

-Will VMG and ECU Physicians be combined?
+Will the medical group and ECU Physicians be combined?

-The provider groups will remain two distinct organizations, operating under the ECU Health brand with shared leadership and shared services to support operations.
+The provider groups remain two distinct organizations, operating under the ECU Health brand with shared leadership and shared services to support operations.
 This integration will be focused on the development and adoption of a high performing, clinically integrated set of multi-specialty services across sites of care that is physician led, professionally-managed and patient centric.

 How will this be structured?